hsf-training/hsf-training-singularity-webpage/_episodes/09-instances.md

 c.Draw()
 ```

-The bottom line: with any Jupyter notebook that you write, can provide a Singularity image that will
+The bottom line: with any Jupyter notebook that you write, you can provide a Singularity image that will
-set the environment required for execute the cells.
+set the environment required to execute the cells.
 It doesn't matter if yourself or someone else comes in one, five,
 ten years, your code will work independently of the software available in your computer as far as Singularity/Apptainer
 is available!